This article first appeared in The Havok Journal on July 7, 2015, howver the topics discussed remain apropos today.

 Obtaining a security clearance is a lengthy, intrusive process in which applicants must detail every aspect of their employment, financial, and educational history, and list family members, neighbors, and associates going back several years.
 Many have to pass a polygraph.
 Those who are granted access to classified information are carefully vetted to ensure they can be trusted not to disclose it.

 These government officials are not soulless automatons.
-To the contrary, they’re our nation’s finest, upstanding citizens who avoided drugs and crime while excelling at studies and work.
+On the contrary, they’re our nation’s finest, upstanding citizens who avoided drugs and crime while excelling at studies and work.
 In other words, they’re the kind of people you’d hope would be responsible for protecting our country.
 They know very well the legal and policy frameworks in which they carry out their work.
 That perspective and awareness of these programs and their innumerable merits is what the general public often lacks.

 It is noteworthy that only one person chose to publicly expose this vast trove of government data.
 That none of his peers spoke out in solidarity with him should be taken as a massive hint that what he did was unequivocally wrong by every measure.
 If the government’s activities were indeed illegal or excessively invasive, would not a cadre of conscientious Americans working in positions like Snowden’s surely oppose them?
 After all, they are also Americans, and their data is implicated in these programs as well.